-- 1. It makes clear that all disputes are subject to arbitration.
-Thus, it minimizes dilatory court actions to avoid the arbitration process. - It is self-enforcing.
-Arbitration can continue despite an objection from a party, unless the proceedings are halted by court order or by agreement of the parties. - 3.
+- 1. It makes it clear that all disputes are subject to arbitration. - 2.
+It is self-enforcing.
+Arbitration can continue despite an objection from a party, - 3.
 It provides a complete set of rules and procedures.
 This eliminates the need to spell out dozens of procedural matters in the parties' agreement. - 4.
 It provides for the selection of a specialized, impartial panel.
 Arbitrators are selected by the parties from a screened and trained pool of available experts.

-- Under the AAA rules, a procedure is available to disqualify an arbitrator for bias. - 5.
+Under the AAA rules, a procedure is available to disqualify an arbitrator for bias. - 5.
 It settles disputes over the locale of proceedings.
 When the parties disagree, locale determinations are made by the AAA as the administrator, precluding the need for intervention by a court. - 6.
 It makes possible administrative conferences. - 7.
 It makes available preliminary hearings.
-If the clause provides for AAA rules, a preliminary hearing can be arranged in large and complex cases to specify the issues to be resolved, clarify claims and counterclaims, provide for a prehearing exchange of information, and consider other matters that will expedite the arbitration proceedings. - 8.
+If the clause provides for AAA rules, a preliminary hearing can be arranged in large and complex cases to specify the issues to be resolved, clarify claims and counterclaims, provide for a pre-hearing exchange of information, and consider other matters that will expedite the arbitration proceedings. - 8.
 It also makes mediation available.
-If the clause provides for any of the AAA's various commercial arbitration rules, mediation conferences can be arranged to facilitate a voluntary settlement, without additional administrative cost to the parties. - It establishes time limits to ensure prompt disposition of contested issues.
+If the clause provides for any of the AAA's various rules. - 9.
+It establishes time limits to ensure prompt disposition of contested issues.
 An additional feature of the various AAA rules is a special Expedited Procedure, which may be used to resolve smaller claims and other disputes which need a speedy resolution. - 10.
 It provides for AAA administrative assistance to the arbitrator and the parties.
 To protect neutrality and avoid unilateral contact, most rules provide for the AAA to channel communications between the parties and the arbitrator.
-An AAA administrator may also provide guidance to help ensure prompt conclusion of a proceeding. - 11.
+An AAA administrator may also provide guidance to help ensure a prompt conclusion of a proceeding. - 11.
 It establishes a procedure for serving notices.
 Depending on the rules used and the type of the case, notices may be served by regular mail, addressed to the party or its representative at the last known address.
-Under the rules the parties may use facsimile transmission, telexes, telegrams, or other written forms of electronic communication to give the notices. - 12.
-Unless otherwise provided, it gives the arbitrator the power to decide matters equitably and to fashion appropriate relief.
-The AAA Commercial Rules allow the arbitrator to grant any remedy or relief that the arbitrator deems just and equitable and within the scope of the agreement of the parties, including specific performance. - 13.
-It allows ex-parte hearings.
-A hearing may be held in the absence of a party who has been given due notice.
-Thus, a party cannot avoid an award by refusing to appear. - 14.
-It provides for enforcement of the award.
-The award can be enforced in any court having jurisdiction, with only limited statutory grounds for resisting the award.
-If, in a domestic transaction, as distinguished from an international one, the parties desire that the arbitration clause be final, binding and enforceable, it is essential that the clause contain an "entry of judgment" provision such as that found in the standard arbitration clause ("and judgment on the award rendered by the arbitrator may be entered in any court having jurisdiction thereof").
+Under the rules, the parties may use facsimile transmission, telexes, telegrams, or other written forms of electronic communication to give the notices.